What is Desktop Management?

 Occasionally, you will be offered software that you can install on your computer.
 These packages are generally optional.
 The message you will see when new software becomes available will look like this:

 Microsoft monthly updates will be deployed using an “optional-mandatory” method.
 This will allow you to install updates at your convenience before a deadline occurs.
 After the deadline passes, updates will automatically install and may enforce reboots of your computer as the updates require.
 Therefore, it is strongly recommended that you install the updates as soon as possible to ensure your computer is protected against vulnerabilities and rebooting does not disrupt your work.
 When updates are available, a notification will appear in the system tray.
-This notification will also contain the deadline.
 The message will continue to appear daily until the updates are installed and will appear more frequently as the deadline approaches.

 If an update requires a system to be rebooted to complete installation, the computer will prompt you at regular intervals to reboot.